 The spiny dogfish (Squalus acanthias) and the roughskin dogfish (Cirrhigaleus asper) have a first dorsal fin originating over or posterior to the free rear tips of the pectoral fins.
 The Cuban dogfish has a first dorsal fin that originates anterior to the free rear tips of the pectoral fins.

 The dorsal surface is gray-brown in color fading to a white ventral surface.
 There are no white spots on the body of this species.
-The tips of the two dorsal fins are dark and all fins have lightly colored to white edges.
+The tips of the two dorsal fins are dark and all fins have lightly colored to white edges (Compagno et al., 2005).

 Cuban dogfish teeth are strongly oblique, smooth-edged cusps with a strong notch on their outer margins forming a nearly continuous cutting edge.
-The teeth are similar in both the upper and lower jaws with 26 teeth in each jaw (U 13-13, L 13-13).
+The teeth are similar in both the upper and lower jaws with approximately 26 teeth in each jaw (Sadowsky & Moreira 1981).

-The denticles located laterally along the trunk of the Cuban dogfish are small, unicuspidate, and lanceolate with a strong central ridge that divides anteriorly into two or three ridges with broad extensions on either side of the central ridge.
+The denticles located laterally along the trunk of the Cuban dogfish are small, unicuspidate, and lanceolate with a strong central ridge that divides anteriorly into two or three ridges with broad extensions on either side of the central ridge (Bigelow & Schroeder 1957).

 Size, Age & Growth

-The maximum reported size of the Cuban dogfish is approximately 43.3 inches (110 cm) total length with the average adult size about 29.5 inches (75 cm) total length.
-Sexual maturity is obtained at lengths of 19.7 inches (50 cm).
+The maximum reported size of the Cuban dogfish is approximately 110 cm (43.3 in) total length with the average adult size about 75 cm (29.5 in) total length.
+Sexual maturity is obtained at lengths of 50 cm (19.7 inches) (Compagno et al., 2005).
+These estimates have been called into question by Jones et al. (2013).
+Their recorded sizes usually came to 54cm between different studies.

-Although very little is known about the food habits of the Cuban dogfish, it is believed that it feeds on small fish and benthic invertebrates.
+Although very little is known about the food habits of the Cuban dogfish, it is believed that it feeds on small fish and benthic invertebrates, such as squid and shrimp (Churchill et al., 2015).

-Cuban dogfish reproduce ovoviviparously.
-Each litter consists of approximately 10 pups.
-Young Cuban dogfish reside in shallower waters along the Continental shelf rather than in the deeper water where mature Cuban dogfish live.
+Cuban dogfish are ovoviviparous.
+Each litter consists of approximately 2 pups (Jones et al. 2013, Tomita et al. 2016).
+Young Cuban dogfish reside in shallower waters along the Continental shelf rather than in the deeper water where mature Cuban dogfish live (Compagno et al., 2005).
+It is suggested that breeding does not occur at any particular time of the year, which is to be expected for deep-water chondrichthyans (Jones et al., 2013).

 Prepared by: Cathleen Bester